 What is the Difference Between Precedent and DS Models?

-The Club Car Precedent series features the newest golf carts.
+The Club Car Precedent series first began being manufactured in 2004 while the DS first began being manufactured in 1982.
 You can still find OEM parts for DS models, but because a DS cart is older, it may lack some of the advanced features you’d find on a Precedent cart.
 Both carts are available in electric and gasoline, but the Precedent gas carts feature greater horsepower than the DS gas carts.
 This is particularly useful for navigating steep hills, which may or may not be valuable, depending on where you plan to use your cart.

 In the end, both carts perform well, but it’s worth researching each Club Car golf cart model further if you’re unsure which one is best for your needs.
 If you’ve already invested in your Precedent or DS golf cart, you can browse our Club Car accessories now to find replacement parts for your cart.